conexioninversa/conexioninversa/README.md

 * `--->` -I have participated in the LookShields conference organized by the Ministry of Defense.
 I also have Nato Secret clearance.

-* `--->` -I have worked in the Red Team and Blue Team area of ​​Bitdefender analyzing malware and persistent attacks for more than four years.
+* `--->` -I have worked in the RedTeam and BlueTeam area of ​​Bitdefender analyzing malware and persistent attacks for more than four years.

 * `--->` -I am the founder of the blog Inverse Connection and Professor of the INCIBE Summer BootCamp.